 In the absence of principled and consistent leadership, government policy in these areas has become deeply divisive, pitting elite opinion against popular sentiment.
 This is unsustainable.

-1. A moratorium on the entry of immigrants and refugees to Australia to allow time for a restoration of social cohesion.
+1. A moratorium on the entry of immigrants and refugees to Australia until such time as infrastructure, services and social integration have caught up with our population.

 2. A moratorium on the entry of skilled workers to Australia until Australian governments, employer and employee organisations establish a comprehensive high-quality system of vocational education and training in which employers contribute financially to secure the skills they require.